JujuAdams/painfully-learned-lessons/README.md

 ## Performance

+### How do I make my game run smoother?
+This is called "optimization".
+[DragoniteSpam](https://github.com/DragoniteSpam/) wrote an excellent [post](https://forum.gamemaker.io/index.php?threads/the-ultimate-gamemaker-optimization-tier-list.122141/) on the GMC which has been [archived on GitHub here](optimization.md).

+&nbsp;

 ### I am getting performance issues on Windows 11 and newer versions of Windows 10.
 Also often caused by a broken/missing/outdated Visual C++ redistributable.
 [Try installing this](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (Visual C++ Redistributable for Visual Studio 2012 Update 4).